Netflix announces deal to buy Warner Bros. and HBO

 By Brian Stelter, CNN

-(CNN) — Netflix has triumphed in the bidding war for Warner Bros. and HBO, announcing a deal that could combine two of the three biggest streamers with one of the largest traditional movie and television studios.
+(CNN) — Netflix has triumphed in the bidding war for Warner Bros. and HBO.

-If the deal goes through, it will fundamentally reshape Hollywood at a precarious time for the entertainment business.

-But first it will be subjected to intense regulatory review in the US and other countries.

-Netflix announced the blockbuster deal with Warner Bros.
-Discovery on Friday morning.
-It has agreed to buy the legendary TV and movie studio and assets like the HBO Max streaming service for $72 billion, plus debt.
+On Friday morning, Netflix said it has reached a deal with Warner Bros.
+Discovery to buy the legendary TV and movie studio and assets like the HBO Max streaming service for $72 billion.

 The announcement jolted Hollywood and jumbled expectations about the next steps for Warner Bros.
 Discovery, which is also the parent company of CNN.

 Warner Bros.
-Discovery (WBD) said it is moving forward with its plans to split into two publicly traded halves in 2026.
+Discovery is moving forward with its plans to split into two publicly traded halves in 2026.
 Once the split takes effect, Netflix intends to acquire the Warner half.
 The other half, Discovery Global, will house CNN and other cable channels.

-WBD now expects the split to take effect in the summer of 2026.

-But this mega-media merger saga is far from over.
-Paramount and Comcast, the other media giants known to have submitted offers for WBD, may continue to pursue the company.
+A combination of Netflix, Warner Bros. and HBO will require intense regulatory review in the US and other countries.

+The combo would create a streaming entertainment behemoth and end one of the great media industry rivalries of the past decade.
+A recent Bank of America analyst report put it this way: “If Netflix acquires Warner Bros., the streaming wars are effectively over.
+Netflix would become the undisputed global powerhouse of Hollywood beyond even its currently lofty position.”

 For several weeks Paramount was thought to be the frontrunner in the auction for WBD.
 Paramount executives, who want to buy all of WBD – including its cable assets – exuded confidence about their merger proposal and their mutually beneficial relationship with President Trump.